qxmeng/hello-world/README.md

 # hello-world
+Hi Humans,
-learning how to use github
+I want to be a programmer,so I am learning how to use github,Thank you!